Data protection statement regarding the FSHS

 Name of the register: Patient Register of the Finnish Student Health Service

-Data protection statement compiled on: 1 May 2018
+Data protection statement compiled on: 1st of May 2018

-Data protection statement updated on: 16 December 2019
+Data protection statement updated on: 31st of January 2023

-Updated by: The person responsible for data protection Marjo Tipuri, Medical Director Päivi Metsäniemi
+Updated by: The persons responsible for data protection are Marjo Tipuri and Aleksi Schrey, Medical Director Teija Kulmala

 - We are committed to protecting the privacy of students within the scope of our services.
 Your confidence in us is of primary importance.